 }

-The framework includes 52 core security checks across three AI/ML services, plus 64 optional Financial Services GenAI risk checks when EnableFinServAssessment is enabled.
+The framework includes 71 core security checks across three AI/ML services, plus 27 always-on Agentic AI Security checks, 64 optional Financial Services GenAI risk checks when EnableFinServAssessment is enabled, and 12 optional OWASP Top 10 for LLM checks when EnableOWASPAssessment is enabled.
 For the complete list of checks with descriptions, see the Security Checks Reference.

 Each core service assessment AWS Lambda function: